Posts in Workers' Compensation.

 • Todo trabajador ...

-Workplace injuries are commonplace in our country regardless of industry or occupation.
+Workplace injuries are commonplace in our country, regardless of industry or occupation.
 According to the U.S. Department of Labor, there were over 2.8 million workplace injuries reported in the United States in 2019.
-Included in that number is over 5,000 fatal injuries, and over 850,000 nonfatal injuries that caused a worker to miss at least one day of work.
+Included in that number are over 5,000 fatal injuries and over 850,000 nonfatal injuries that caused a worker to miss at least one day of work.
 The most common types of workplace injuries are overexertion, falls/slips/trips, contact with objects or machinery, workplace violence, and transportation accidents.

 Workplace injuries can happen for a number of reasons ...

-I write to let you know about a positive development for many workers who have been on the front lines of COVID-19 and have contracted the virus in the current pandemic.
+I write to let you know about a positive development for many workers who have been on the front lines of the COVID-19 pandemic and have contracted the virus.
 For many of those COVID-19 first responders and front-line workers, there is the real possibility that they could have been exposed to the virus in the course of their work, and now the Illinois Workers’ Compensation Commission has acknowledged that risk and will allow those workers to more easily obtain benefits under the IL Workers’ Compensation Act (the Act).
-It’s important to note that in this pandemic the ...
+It’s important to note that during this pandemic, the ...

 There have been promising developments in recent months for anyone involved in a workers’ compensation (WC) case in Illinois.
-WC attorneys are pleased to see some much needed and overdue resources added to speed resolution of more WC cases in the state.
-The appointment of new arbitrators and an enhanced process for documents mean new efficiencies and more prompt conclusions for parties.
+WC attorneys are pleased to see so many needed and overdue resources added to speed the resolution of more WC cases in the state.
+The appointment of new arbitrators and an enhanced document-handling process will deliver greater efficiency and more prompt conclusions for parties.

 Categories